MaayanLab/clustergrammer/README.md

 This Excel screenshot shows a single row category being added as an additional column of strings (e.g. 'Type: Interesting') and a single column category being added as an additional row of strings (e.g. 'Gender: Male').
 Up to 15 categories can be added in a similar manner.

-The 'title' of row/column names and categories can also be included by prefixing each string with 'Title: ' - e.g. the title of the column names is 'Cell Line' and the title of the column categories is 'Gender'.
+The 'title' of row/column names and categories can also be included by prefixing each string with 'Title: ' - e.g. the title of the column names is 'Cell Line' and the title of the row categories is 'Gender'.

 ## Matrix Examples
-Several examples can be found in the [txt](txt) directory. [rc_two_cats.txt](txt/rc_two_cats.txt) is an example with row and column categories.
-See [here](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use the python module to generate a visualization json from a matrix file.
+Several examples can be found in the [txt](txt) directory.
+An example matrix tab-separated file with row and column categories can be seen here: [rc_two_cats.txt](txt/rc_two_cats.txt).
+See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use the python module to generate a visualization json from a matrix file.

 # Clustergrammer Python Module
 The python module [clutergrammer.py](clustergrammer), takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js.
 See an example workflow below: